4 Do’s and Don’ts Your Plumber Wishes You’d Follow

 Many people pour drain cleaning fluids like Drano down their pipes at the first sign of a clog.
 Not only are these often ineffective at clearing drains, these drain cleaners contain harsh chemicals that are dangerous if they get on your skin or in your eyes and can damage drain pipes and equipment used to unclog them.

-Don’t use your toilet like garbage disposal
+Don’t use your toilet like a garbage disposal

 Toilets should not be used to dispose of feminine hygiene products, cat litter (even if it’s labeled “flushable”), or just about anything else other than the obvious.
 These types of things do not disintegrate quickly and can clog your drain pipe.